John-Cassidy/ag-grid-samples/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.10.

+Sample code taken from [Add ag-Grid to your Project](https://www.ag-grid.com/angular-grid/#add-ag-grid-to-your-project)

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.